 Next, we focus on the language of poetry: figurative language.
 We dive into examples of similes, metaphors, onomatopoeia, and alliteration from the two poems.
 Students find examples of all of the above from each of the two poems which helps reiterate the concept of what each figurative language term means.

-This mini-unit is perfect over two or even three language arts blocks, depending on how long you require your student’s sequel to be.
+This Thanksgivng Poetry Activity not only reinforces your students’ understanding of poetry but also sparks creativity and ownership of their learning.
+This Twas the Night Before Thanksgiving lesson idea is perfect for over two or even three language arts blocks, depending on how long you require your student’s sequel to be.

-If you love the idea of exploring poetry by using picture books, here are a few suggestions we have for you that would be perfect for the holiday season.
+Love the idea of teaching poetry with picture books?
+Here are a few suggestions we have for you that would be perfect for the holiday season.

 The Hundred-Year Barn by Patricia MacLachlan